 The final material is then screened and sorted by size for use in a variety of soil conditioners that meet Australian Standards.

-It is through this 6 month process of pasteurisation that all weeds, seeds pathogens and chemicals are removed leaving a high quality, carbon rich, organic compost and mulch which is available though leading hardware and landscape suppliers for use by home gardeners and farmers.
+It is through this 6 month process of pasteurisation that all weed seeds pathogens and chemicals are removed leaving a high quality, carbon rich, organic compost and mulch which is available though leading hardware and landscape suppliers for use by home gardeners and farmers.